 This Commission is able to create workgroups necessary to further facilitate what is outlined in the body's Executive Order.
 Each workgroup is comprised of members which include: issue-area experts, and/or community stakeholders.
 The Commission further develops its work through the following:

 - Grants Workgroup

-- The Grants Workgroup assists with the pass-through of funds overseen by the commission, including the Title II Juvenile Justice and Delinquency Prevention Formula Grant and the Children's Justice Act (CJA) grant.
-Members of this committee help develop and review the funding solicitation (RFGA), evaluate and/or recruit evaluators to review and score program proposals, and inform the commission on progress and activities of current funded grantees.
+- The Grants Workgroup assists with the pass-through of funds overseen by the Commission, including the Title II Juvenile Justice and Delinquency Prevention Formula Grant and the Children's Justice Act (CJA) grant.
+Members of this Workgroup help develop and review the funding solicitation (RFGA), evaluate and/or recruit evaluators to review and score program proposals, and inform the commission on progress and activities of current funded grantees.

 - Racial and Ethnic Disparities Workgroup

 - The Racial and Ethnic Disparities Workgroup oversees the state’s efforts for reducing disparities in the juvenile justice system and reporting these efforts to the Office of Juvenile Justice and Delinquency Prevention using the reduction model.
-The committee reviews statewide juvenile data related to the topic of disproportionate minority contact on behalf of the Arizona Juvenile Justice Commission and brings together diverse representation of stakeholders to align systems and community efforts for reducing disparities.
+The Workgroup reviews statewide juvenile data related to the topic of disproportionate minority contact on behalf of the AJJC and brings together diverse representation of stakeholders to align systems and community efforts for reducing disparities.